Two years ago Huawei, a Chinese maker of telecommunications systems, said it wanted to be the world’s leading information technology company.

 There are a lot of cloud products.
 At Huawei Connect the company announced a slew including 31 FusionCloud Services, FusionStorage 6.0 and the FusionStage PaaS Platform.
 There are faster switches and faster processors.

-To get this moving Huawei is looking to forming partnerships and to stick with open source software.
+To get this moving Huawei is looking to form partnerships and to stick with open source software.
 Partners were visible at Huawei Connect, executives from Infosys, SAP, Intel and China Telecom among others gave keynote presentations.
 In a cavernous building next door, expo space was given over to others including Toshiba and SuSE.

 Outside the Huawei Connect arena, massive industrial barges chug slowly up the river under yellow, smoggy clouds.
 There’s a powerful metaphor in the contrast between the old face of Chinese industry and the new one.